 This two-page form, adapted from forms in use around the state, may be downloaded for use at your meetings.
 The form includes the statutory reasons local boards may enter nonpublic sessions, prompts the board to take and record required votes, and provides a place to keep minutes of the nonpublic session.
 Please feel free to download this form, modify it as appropriate with the name of your town, board, and board members, and use it.
 Our Legal Services attorneys are pleased to answer any questions our member officials may have regarding this form.

-NHMA has developed the following PDF reference posters to serve as reminders of the Right to Know Law.
-They may be downloaded and reproduced.
-(Municipal members can request print copies of these posters while supplies last.)
+NHMA has developed the following reference posters to serve as reminders of the Right to Know Law.
+These posters may be downloaded and reproduced (print to 11X17 paper size).

 The basic rule is that all meetings of a public body must be open to the public and require public notice.
 Minutes must be kept and be made available to the public upon request within five business days after the meeting.
 Public bodies may only enter a nonpublic session for specific reasons listed in the law, and must keep minutes of those sessions as well.

 The basic rule is that governmental records must be made available for public inspection and copying upon reasonable request.
 The government must respond to requests within five business days.
 Certain records are exempt from disclosure, but New Hampshire courts generally assume everything is available to the public unless the governmental agency proves otherwise.
 (Note that the poster published in April 2008 references the term "public" records; as of July 1, 2008 the legislature revised the term to "governmental" records.)